gitpitch/kitchen-sink/PITCHME.md

 <br>

-Step through source code directly within your presentations, *no more switching* back and forth between your slideshow and your IDE!
+Step through source code directly within your presentations.
+*No more switching* back and forth between your slideshow and your IDE!

 +++?code=src/elixir/monitor.ex&lang=elixir&title=Repo Source File: Elixir Snippets